timsolig/PKDProject/Diaries/tim.md

 2.5 hours debugging the Prim's algorithm.
 Something is working :) Realising that we could do one more algorithm to make it harder for the player.
 1 hour tryng to implement depth-first-search randomized maze generator.
 Realised that the Prim-algorithm is not very efficient.
 3 hours trying DFS algorithms.

+## 19 feb
+1 hour resolving git issues.
+2 hours debugging and getting iterative algorithm to work!

+## 22 feb
+Trying to make the main file start the game.